 Like many other works by Rodin associated with water, the fluid shapes suggest a smooth sensuality, which in “The Sirens” stands in strong contrast to the women’s malicious behaviour.
-Rodin first conceived “The Sirens” in 1887, when he worked to create a definitive plaster, which was used as the basis for a large number of bronze casts and studio marble versions.
-He then miniaturized them, and placed them in his aesthetic prison, “The Gates of Hell.”
+Rodin conceived of “The Sirens” in 1887, when he worked to create a definitive plaster, which was used as the basis for many of bronze casts and studio marble versions.
+He then miniaturised them, and placed them in his aesthetic prison, “The Gates of Hell.”
 These figures can be seen halfway up the left panel of The Gates of Hell.
 As a stand-alone sculpture, Rodin’s Sirens continue to lure us today with their smooth wave-like bodies and silent song.

 - Title: The Sirens

 - Year: Modelled in clay 1887; cast in bronze 1925

 - Place of Origin: France